Cannot Afford to Pay a CCJ – Options to Avoid Enforcement

 Finally we return to the option of bankruptcy if you cannot afford to pay a CCJ.
-The individual can petition for his own bankruptcy.
+You yourself can petition for your own bankruptcy.

 When a person is made bankrupt, a trustee in bankruptcy is appointed who may be a government employee of the Insolvency Service.
 The assets of the individual become that of the trustee to deal with to try to get money in to pay the creditors.
 Bankruptcy also creates restrictions on what an individual can do in relation to financial affairs.

 Generally a bankruptcy now only lasts for a single year, although this period can be extended in particular if the bankrupt individual does not co-operate with the trustee in bankruptcy or if there has been some wrongdoing on his part.
 The normal position however, is that a bankruptcy ends automatically after a year.